lcave/buildlog/README.md

 # Buildlog

-Node.js server and Next.js client for sharing automotive build logs.
+Rails GraphQL API and Next.js client for sharing automotive build logs.

+# Installation
+* Clone repository to your local machine
+* Run docker-compose build in the root directory
-The two services are contained in Docker containers which can be launched and orchestarated using docker-compose up in the projects root directory.
+* Run docker-compose up in the root directory

+API is available at localhost:4000
+Next.js app is available at localhost:3000